← Back to Blog

 One Sec: When you open a selected app, One Sec intercepts it with a breathing exercise.
 You pause, take a breath, and then decide whether to continue.
 The idea is that the moment of reflection breaks the autopilot behavior.

 SunBreak: At your set bedtime, selected apps are blocked entirely using Apple's Screen Time framework.
 You cannot open them, period.
 They unlock automatically at sunrise.
-Before bedtime, you get an optional wind-down routine — breathing exercises, gratitude journaling, and a put-down countdown.

 The Bedtime Problem